From Promise to Prison: The Dark Side of Fake Jobs Abroad

 Drug dealers are

-remorseless, calculating, and self-centered.
+remorseless, calculating, and self-centred.
 They exploit human vulnerability

 with chilling precision.
 Here’s how they operate, using Miss X’s story as a